joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 This can be quite an uncomfortable step for an organisation to take on its transformation journey.
 This is because all of a sudden we are facing into the chaos of the unknown and forcing the organisation to deal with the fact that a lot of what it did before was theatre to give the illusion of certainty.
 However, this step is the most important and the most valuable to organisations.

+Within a genuine product team, these diamonds should be happening constantly.
+At a micro level within tickets, at the macro level on the roadmap and in the middle with delivery of a feature.

 Often we describe this as “becoming user focussed”.

 Good Product teams understand what their user wants to achieve and create a holistic process sympathetic to them and their needs as well as those of the organisation.

 ![Product teams focus on what their user wants to achieve](./1_SntYEL4LdHV7LOm3kAR1Ng.png)

-When I work with clients I often have to split these two diamonds up into “Discovery” and “Inception” phases.
-This is to allow for the necessary cross pollination of skills and domain expertise to happen.
-However, within a genuine product team, these diamonds should be happening constantly.
-At a micro level within tickets, at the macro level on the roadmap and in the middle with delivery of a feature.

 If we are using something like a Lean Value Tree to understand our work, then its important that a Product team can get through a “bet” in around a month.